mozilla-services/autograph/tools/makecsr/README.md

 used by autograph.
 See our private hsm repo for how we've invoked it.

-Note: nearly all of the CSRs attributes can be overridden at signing time, so this is not a complete picture (esp. of the name constraints).
-From SAN to signature algorithm.
-But we include those out of a desire to be as explicit as we can be, at the cost of perhaps confusing ourselves about all the places those attributes must be specified.
+Note: nearly all of the CSRs attributes can be overridden at signing time, so this is not a complete picture of what will be signed.
+But we include attributes like subject alternative names and signature algorithm out of a desire to be as explicit as we can be.
+This comes at the cost of perhaps confusing ourselves about all the places those attributes must be specified.

 If you're invoking in GCP, be sure to set the `KMS_PKCS11_CONFIG` env var to the YAML config file that the libkmsp11 library requires.